 According to the Centers for Disease Control and Prevention (CDC), they are investigating a series of Salmonella Dublin infections associated with ground beef.

-So far, the CDC have received notification of 10 cases of infection caused by Salmonella Dublin.
+So far, the CDC have received notification of

 The CDC have carried out laboratory tests on bacteria isolated from the affected individuals.